tidynest/hypr-keybind-manager/CONTRIBUTING.md

 ---

-## Development Setup (For Future Contributors)
+## Development Setup

-If you're interested in exploring the codebase or preparing for future contributions:
+To get started with contributing:

 ### Prerequisites